If you’ve thought about growing, you’ve probably already thought about the best soil for cannabis.

 If you’re starting with sterilized potting soil, mediocre topsoil or any other soil that you aren’t particularly happy with, you can add things to it to make it better.

-Some of the best soil amendments are easy to obtain and make a big difference on you soil.
+Some of the best cannabis soil amendments are easy to obtain and make a big difference on your own soil.

-Try some of the following “added ingredients” to make your soil even better:
+Try some of the following “added ingredients” to make your cannabis soil even better:

-Add perlite to any soil that doesn’t already have it.
+Add perlite to any of your own soil that doesn’t already have it.
 These light airy ‘rocks’ will add oxygen and increase its drainage ability.

 Perlite can be up to 40% of the total volume depending on your needs.